w3f/polkadot-wiki/docs/learn/learn-guides-polkadot-opengov.md

 :::

-To cancel a referendum, you need first to submit a preimage.
+To cancel a referendum, you need first to submit a preimage with the `referenda.cancel` extrinsic.
 Go to the [Polkadot-JS UI > Governance > Referenda](https://polkadot.js.org/apps/#/referenda) and click on the "Add Preimage" button.
-You must specify the specific call enacted if the proposal passes.
-You must specify the `referenda.cancel` extrinsic with the index equal to the Referendum you wish to cancel.
+You must specify the `referenda.cancel` extrinsic with the index equal to the ongoing Referendum you wish to cancel.
 In the screenshot below, the Referendum to be cancelled is 249.

 ![cancel-referenda-preimage-creation](../assets/cancel-referenda-preimage-creation.png)